mtibbett67/svxlink/README.md

 It will ask you for:

-- Callsign (Your callsign or your clubs callsign)
+- Call sign (Your call sign or your clubs call sign)

 - EchoLink password (Your current EchoLink password)

-- Sysop name (The callsign of the person responsible for the node)
+- Sysop name (The call sign of the person responsible for the node)

 - Location (Usually your city and state)